oshaked1/os/README.md

 ##### Kernel memory management

 The kernel cannot perform some more advanced tasks without dynamic memory allocation.
 A kernel heap needs to be implemented, along with memory management functions such as malloc and friends.

+## Read List & Technical References

+The following are the articles, books and technical references that I used or plan to use.

+- *[Writing a Simple Operating System — from Scratch](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)* - A great introduction to the world of OS development.
+It's not finished (and probably never will be), but it currently provides a very in depth yet interesting guide to writing a simple bootloader and launching a kernel written in C.
+- *[Roll your own toy UNIX-clone OS](http://www.jamesmolloy.co.uk/tutorial_html/)* - A great guide to understanding and implementing some of the core features of an OS kernel.
+It has concise explanations and many code examples.
+- *[os-tutorial](https://github.com/cfenollosa/os-tutorial)* - A Github repository that serves as a tutorial for building an OS.
+It has 24 lessons, each featuring a README with an explanation, and complete code of the example OS so far.
+It is very much a compilation and refactor of the 2 previous sources.
+- *[The little book about OS development](https://littleosbook.github.io/)* - Another great guide to building an operating system.
+It covers many of the same topics as *Roll your own UNIX-clone OS*, but does so differently and is not based on it.
+It focuses more on theory than on code examples.
+- *[Many But Finite](https://manybutfinite.com/archives/)* - A blog with excellent posts about many operating system concepts.
+I very much recommend reading all posts (except the occasional off-topic post), from oldest to newest.
+- *[OSDev Wiki](https://wiki.osdev.org/Expanded_Main_Page)* - The bible of OS development.
+It contains an abundance of articles on many subjects.
+It is very technical in nature, and is not very friendly at first, especially if you do not know the theory behind the topic you're reading on.
+It also has a forum where veteran OS developers answer questions.
+- *[C Standard Library Reference](https://www.tutorialspoint.com/c_standard_library/index.htm)* - A reference for C standard library functions.
+- *[Linux Kernel Source](https://github.com/torvalds/linux)* - a real OS source can be a very useful asset for understanding how OS features are implemented.
+- *[Linux Kernel v1.0 Source](https://mirrors.edge.kernel.org/pub/linux/kernel/v1.0/)* - First version of the Linux kernel.
+There is **significantly** less code than the newest version, and it is much more concise.
+Often using the newest version as a reference reveals bloated, hard to comprehend code because it has so much compatibility considerations and extra features.
+This early release code is usually straight to the point (and much easier to navigate).
+- *[Understanding the Linux Kernel](https://doc.lagout.org/operating%20system%20/linux/Understanding%20Linux%20Kernel.pdf)* - A book that covers many aspects of the Linux kernel (as of version 2.6).
+I haven't had a chance to use it yet, but it seems like it could provide insights on how to implement many kernel functions.